DarrenHobern/limerice/_posts/inspection/2019-02-01-highriskinspections.md

 ---
 New and Existing Installations

- - BTS -  Builders Temp Supplies
  - New connections
  - Permanent connections
+ - Photovolatic installations
- - Alterations and additions classed as Hi-risk work
+ - All alterations and additions classed as Hi-risk work.